BellaTatts/Digital-writing-folio/Week 3.md

 Is coding the epicentre between literature and software?
 If we are to consider the current software as a true loss to digital making - now all we have is predetermined choices, then maybe E lit is important to tempering our consumptive natures by feeding our more creative outlets.

 But much like the fears from Oulipian's time we seem to have nothing but a constant flow of 'new.'
 New writing techniques, new writing types or variations of what was.
-Maybe this is our form of constraint, one that struggles to return to more traditional values is what the past writers feared - recluse when they were included forgotten when excluded.
+Maybe this is our form of constraint, one that struggles to return to more traditional values is what the past writers feared - recluse when they were included, forgotten when excluded.

 ### Reading 3 -

 The concept of synergy to describe the relationship between poetry and intelligent machines is a testament to what they can create.
-While not always considered to be legitimate, the work is relevant to this generation how we are often combining both the physical world and the technological one.
+While not always considered to be legitimate, the work is relevant to this generation as we are often combining both the physical world and the technological one.

 **Fluid Definition of Digital Poetry**